July - August 2015

 All advice is intended for the novice beekeeper.
 More experienced beekeepers may have the skills to attempt practices not recommended for the novice.

 5. Wax Moths are now a problem and will become a bigger problem, as the weather gets hotter.
-If you have “dead outs” or unused dark comb treat the combs with PDB and save it for spring “bait hives”.
+If you have “dead outs” or unused dark comb, treat the combs with PDB (Paradichlorobenzene) and save it for spring “bait hives”.

 · Repeat every 3 supers.

-· Close all openings in the stack as well as the lower entrances, as the crystals evaporate and it is the fumes that eliminate the wax moths.
+· Close all openings in the stack as well as the lower entrances, as the crystals evaporate, the fumes eliminate the wax moths.
 The fumes are heavier than air.

-· If a queen excluder is placed above the top PDB (under the inner cover), you will get better air circulation and more effective results.
+· If a "wood rimed" queen excluder is placed above the top PDB (under the inner cover), you will get better air circulation and more effective results.

 · Check the stack at least once a month, if the PDB has evaporated, replaces it.